 Another of the more note-worthy elements displayed on Severed Survival is that the band aren't afraid to launch into doom territory, with "Impending Death" standing as an almost proto-death/ doom track.
 As is normally the case with death metal the lead guitar work is explosive and relevant, with Eric and Danny delivering very well in this department with suitable restraint.

-For the whole part Severed Survival stands as a disgusting, raw, and dirty ode to death metal.
+On the whole Severed Survival stands as a disgusting, raw, and dirty ode to death metal.
 This is the kind of death metal album that is actually horrifying, the production was its best friend resulting in a raw, festering, mucky sound.
 This gets my highest recommendation to death metal fans, but I feel this album has reasonable claim to a place in any serious metal fans collection.
-Essential.
+Essential!